wahorvat/exceptional-point/README.md

 ## Overview

-This project offers a JAX based tool to study the evolution of quantum states around exceptional point (EP) singularities.
-This repo conatins code for numerical methods to model relevant PDE solutions, along with visualizations of the system evolution.
+This project is a JAX based simulation of quantum states evolved around an exceptional point (EP) singularities.
+This repo conatins code for numerical methods to model relevant PDE solutions, along with visualizations of the system's eigenstates.

 ## Installation